-This page houses the various projects I’m working on that aren’t blog posts, primers or essays (which live under /blog, /study and /essays).
-This includes everything from major projects to collections of life preferences that need organization.
-It’s essentially the home for everything that defines me or that I’m working on.
+This page houses the various projects I’m working on that aren’t blog posts, primers or essays (which live under /blog and /study.
+This includes everything from major projects, captured original ideas, to collections of preferences that need organization.
+It’s essentially the home for anything that I’m working on or that defines me in some way.

 We all have ideas, but few capture them in an organized way.
 This resource serves as the list of my ideas worth remembering and sharing.